jb753/turbigen/src/turbigen2/ARCHITECTURE.md

 Nothing here is read by any design stage, and `database.SUBTREE` already restricts design variables to `fluid`, `mean_line`, `annulus` and `blades`, so a `job:` key cannot be mistaken for one.
-It rides along into an archived `output.yaml` and into every sample member, which is useful rather than
+It rides along into an archived `output.yaml` and into every batch member, which is useful rather than
 harmful: a member that carries its own `job:` can be submitted without being told anything, and re-running an archive elsewhere is `-s job.partition=...`.